 When comparing StackExchange vs Yahoo!
-Answers, the Slant community recommends Yahoo!
-Answers for most people.
+Answers, the Slant community recommends StackExchange for most people.
 In the question“What are the best Q&A websites for subjective questions?”
-Yahoo!
-Answers is ranked 6th while StackExchange is ranked 35th.
+StackExchange is ranked 37th while Yahoo!
+Answers is ranked 38th.
+The most important reason people chose StackExchange is:

 Ranked in these QuestionsQuestion Ranking

 The Stack Exchange sites have a large user base.

 Due to this being broken down to sub-sites per topic however some of their sites have more users than others, so depending on the subject matter of the question this pro may not apply.

 Pro Subject Matter: Various (site specific)

 Whilst sites under the Stack Exchange banner are focussed on specific topics, there are a wide variety of such sites.

 As such Stack Exchange could be described as being open to questions on any subject matter, but has the advantage that within its sub-sites, questions are targeted to the specific users/audiences of those sites.